A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow: Ultra-chaos in the ABC flows

-where the values of $n_z$ are integers, and $-\pi \leq z' < +\pi $.
-Note that, as illustrated in Fig.~\ref{C043}(b), the tiny disturbances of the starting position can lead to huge deviations of the PDFs of the normalized chaotic simulations $z'(t)$ in $t\in[0,10000]$.
-In other words, in the case of $A=1$, $B=0.7$ and $C=0.43$ of the ABC flow (\ref{ABC}), even statistical properties of the chaotic motion of the fluid particle starting from ${\bf r}_{0} = (0,0,0)$ are very sensitive to the initial position, and thus the corresponding motion of the particle is a kind of {\em ultra-chaos}.
-Obviously, this kind of ultra-chaos is at a higher-level of disorder than that normal-chaos, as shown in Fig.~\ref{C042} and Fig.~\ref{C043}.
-This example illustrates that ultra-chaos indeed exists in the famous ABC flow.
+where $n_z$ is integer, and $-\,\pi \leq z' < +\,\pi $.
+Note that, as illustrated in figure~\ref{C043}(b), tiny disturbances in starting position can lead to huge deviations in the PDFs of the normalized chaotic simulations $z'(t)$ in $t\in[0,10000]$.
+In other words, for $A=1$, $B=0.7$ and $C=0.43$ in the ABC flow (\ref{ABC}), even statistical properties of the chaotic motion of the fluid particle starting from ${\bf r}_{0} = (0,0,0)$ are very sensitive to the initial position, and thus the corresponding motion of the particle is a kind of ultra-chaos.
+Obviously, this kind of ultra-chaos is at a higher level of disorder than that of the normal-chaos, as shown in figure~\ref{C042} and figure~\ref{C043}.
+This example illustrates that ultra-chaos indeed exists in the ABC flow.

+Let us further investigate some other statistics such as the variance $\sigma^2$, the kurtosis $\gamma_2$, and the autocorrelation function (ACF) to demonstrate the higher disorder of the ultra-chaos than the normal-chaos mentioned above, as shown in table~\ref{moments-C042} for the normal-chaos and table~\ref{moments-C043} for the ultra-chaos.
+Obviously, the statistics of the normal-chaos for $C=0.42$ (see table~\ref{moments-C042}) are stable to small disturbances.
+Conversely, the statistics of ultra-chaos for $C=0.43$ (see table~\ref{moments-C043}) are sensitive to tiny disturbances and thus unstable.
+In addition, the autocorrelation function (ACF) of the ultra-chaos is also sensitive to small disturbances, compared with that of the normal-chaos, as shown in figure~\ref{ACF}.